 Credit card debt is a major problem for millions of American households.
 Credit card debt can be a serious burden when you add it on top of mortgages, car loans and student loans.
 That’s why a cash mortgage refinance to consolidate credit cards that have adjustable interest rates makes financial sense.

-According to recent statistics, the average US household has $15,000 of credit card debt.
-In 2015, the average home owner paid a rate of nearly 14% per year on that debt.
+According to recent statistics, the average US household has over $15,000 of credit card debt.
+In 2024, the average home owner paid a rate of nearly 14% per year on that debt.
 Some Americans pay even higher rates on higher balances.

 You may have noticed just how low mortgage rates have become in the last several years.
-As of August 2017, rates for a cash out refinance are still in the low 4% range.
+As of August 2023, rates for a cash out refinance are still in the high 6% range.
 If you are paying 15% per year on your credit cards, you can easily save 10% or more in interest.

 How a Cash Out Refinance Works